 Now that you know who you’re talking to, it’s time to design the skeleton of your website according to what information your prospects need and will want to see.
 This might include store locations, team bios (if that’s really important), products sorted into categories, or a walkthrough of the key features of your product (or facility) that make it so special.

-Take all this information that you’d like to show the world and put it into a graphical Sitemap, which is essentially a flow chart.
+Take all this information that you’d like to show the world and put it into a graphical Sitemap, which is essentially a flow chart (need software?
+Look at LibreOffice which is free).
 This diagram will show all the pages the website will need to have, and approximately their hierarchy.
 If you really want to score bonus points with your developer, note any special features that a given page needs to have.
 You don’t need to be making content notes at this stage, just short titles for what each page would be about will be fine, but if you can also write things like “Contact Form” and “Add to Cart Form” it will make an even better map for the project.

 The ideal would be to come up with all of your website’s copy at this stage, and pull & purchase the images you want to use.
+You can find emages of all prices at Shutterstock, iStockphoto, and Dreamstime.
 If your copywriter is still working on it, or you personally are writing the copy and it’s not finished yet, that will be acceptable.
 But it really would be best to have at least a rough outline on what type of words (and how many) are going to go on each page.

 At the end of this stage you should have a Sitemap in hand, and an Excel or spreadsheet file is just fine.